newcontext-oss/kitchen-terraform/CONTRIBUTING.md

 ## Reporting Bugs

 Bugs must be reported on the
-[GitHub issue tracker](github-issue-tracker).
+[GitHub issue tracker][github-issue-tracker].
 Any information that will assist in the maintainers reproducing the bug should be included.

 ## Suggesting Changes

 Changes should be suggested on the
-[GitHub issue tracker](github-issue-tracker).
+[GitHub issue tracker][github-issue-tracker].
 Submitting a pull request with an implementation of the changes is also encouraged but not required.